For more information, please visit the TSA PreCheck page and the TSA blog.

-As of October 10th, 2013, the Transportation Safety Administration (TSA) implemented lanes at roughly 100 airports throughout the United States.is a TSA-managed program aimed at identifying processes to expedite physical screening and minimize unnecessary screening for low risk passengers.
-TSA works with various airlines, including Hawaiian Airlines, to implement these security lanes.
+The TSA and roughly 150 airports throughout the United States have implemented lanes aimed at identifying processes to expedite physical screening and minimize unnecessary screening for low risk passengers.
+TSA works with various airlines, including Hawaiian Airlines, to implement these security lanes

 Note: security procedures are dictated by TSA and not by Hawaiian Airlines.